x

 Animal Care Services

 Last year, the city made one of its biggest moves toward addressing animal-related calls.
-The city implemented a big plan to respond to 100 percent of critical calls by the year 2026.
+The city implemented a big plan to be able to respond to 100% of critical calls by the year 2026.
 The 2025 fiscal year budget continues that plan by adding 14 positions to respond to critical calls.

 The new budget also adds 21 positions to operate two new spay/neuter clinics, which would amount to more than 41,000 surgeries.
 City officials hope this move helps to curb the increasing pet and animal population in San Antonio and ultimately would cut down on the amount of critical calls.